Skip to main content Scroll Top

 Quick summary:

-On March 1, 2025, the Trump Administration issued an Executive Order for the “Immediate Expansion of American Timber Production,” which seeks to drastically increase logging on public lands managed by the U.S. Forest Service (USFS) and Bureau of Land Management (BLM).
+On March 1, 2025, the Trump Administration issued an Executive Order for the “Immediate Expansion of American Timber Production,” which seeks to drastically increase logging on public lands managed by the U.S. Forest Service (USFS) and the Bureau of Land Management (BLM).
 The order frames timber production as the USFS’s primary purpose, subverting other multiple use priorities like recreation, environmental health, and wildlife habitat.
-Orders themselves do not directly change policy, but set directives from the U.S. president intended to guide agency policies and decision making.
-EO 14225 has six directives in total, paraphrased below:
+Executive orders like this one often achieve policy change by setting directives for agencies and officials within the executive branch, like the U.S. Department of Agriculture, (which houses the USFS) and U.S. Department of Interior (which houses the BLM).
+EO 14225 establishes deadlines for six of its directives, as follows:

 USFS and BLM are to “issue new or updated guidance […] to facilitate increased timber productionunder the Good Neighbor Authority, stewardship contracting, and the Tribal Forest Protection Act.